saveentoor/pong/README.md

 Description:

-A basic Pong game with two pong-balls.
+A basic Pong game with two Pong-balls.
 This game is a two player game.
 The goal in this game is to block the two balls from entering your goal by using your paddle.
 First player to obtain 5 points is the winner.

 Technology Used: